 Shown below are previous Owatonna Police Department canines and their handlers.

-Officer Brandel Fandel and Bullet Corporal John Petterson and Kilo
+Officer Brady Fox & Kash Officer Brandon Fandel & Bullet Corporal John Petterson & Kilo